Girona FC: Training centre

-The club's new training facilities are under construction since December 2017, located at the PGA Catalunya Golf Course complex to the south of Girona.
+The club's new training facilities have been under construction since December 2017, located at the PGA Catalunya Golf Course complex to the south of Girona.
 Occupying an area of 20000 m2, the new complex will serve as the exclusive training centre of the club for the next 3 1/2 years.
 It will be home to a 110 × 72 m training pitch of hybrid grass as well as a 160 × 72 m pitch of natural grass, in addition to indoor training facilities.